odellmac4/little-shop-7/doc/user_stories.md

 Then I am redirected back to the bulk discounts index page And I no longer see the discount listed

-4: Merchant Bulk Discount Show
+4: Merchant Bulk Discount Show X

 As a merchant
 When I visit my bulk discount show page